phip1611/slidev-slides/README.md

 run the `slidev` utility.
 Without that, you **will not** be able to use all the magic including live reload of the spawned dev server, the on-page editor, etc.

+_Hint: The Nix shell gives you everything you need._

 _Hint: `npm` would also work as replacement for `pnpm`, but in this project I decided to use `pnpm`. `deno` might also work as `nodejs` replacement.)._